 - EPIC also sent letters to all five companies warning them that it’s prepared to sue unless they agree to “limit their collection of personal data, comply with basic requirements for trustworthy AI, and submit to annual third-party audits

 - U.S. Senators have gotten involved; a coalition including Sen. Richard Blumenthal (D-CT), Sen. Elizabeth Warren (D-MA), and Sen. Cory Booker (D-NJ) sent an open letter to Proctorio and two similar services in December citing a number of concerns about their business practices

 - USC discontinues controversial exam-proctoring spyware Respondus Monitor” (USC Annenberg Media | February 3, 2021)

-- BSI’s own research found at Change.org that 156 schools had 212,000 students sign “Stop Use” petitions against these remote proctoring companies due to privacy and security concerns.
+- BSI’s own research found at Change.org that 200 schools had nearly 230,000 students sign “Stop Use” petitions against these remote proctoring companies due to privacy and security concerns.
 See below:

 Here’s the question.
 Why would you want to continue or start a contract with a remote proctoring company in light of all this evidence?
 If you think it will change and go away or if you think these companies will significantly modify their business practices to avoid the privacy lawsuits from EPIC, we suggest these are bad bets.